If you have alpha-1 antitrypsin deficiency, also called alpha-1, you have a greater chance of liver disease.

 Are You at Risk?

-Most people with AAT deficiency don't have liver problems.
+Most people with alpha-1 don't have liver problems.
 Your lifetime chance of getting them is 30% to 40%.
-If you're an adult, liver disease is most likely after age 50.
+Liver disease is most likely after age 50.